The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 A lack of socialization and conditioning at this stage can also leave your pup susceptible to Yorkie separation anxiety.

-A Yorkie puppy’s growth will slow dramatically by nine months old and will generally cease around the one year mark.
-Sexual maturity is reached during this phase and this is the most common time for spaying or neutering.
+A Yorkie puppy’s growth will slow dramatically by nine months old and will generally cease around the one-year mark.
+Sexual maturity is reached during this phase and female Yorkies will go into heat for the first time.
+This is the most common time for spaying or neutering.

 Yorkie adulthood: two years to 10 years